-This concoction was amazing!
-I awoke totally refreshed and clear-headed, so later I asked for a six pack of Propofol to go.
+This concoction is amazing!
+I awoke totally refreshed and clear-headed, so I asked for a six-pack of Propofol to go.

-I caught a glimpse of the colonoscope, a lariat made from black plastic that looks a little like miniature PVC tubing.
-The tube is about as thick as an index finger (sorry for the visual).
-The hose was approximately four feet long (ooh, another visual).
+Before I went under, I caught a glimpse of the colonoscope, a black plastic lariat that looks a little like miniature PVC tubing.
+The tube is about as thick as an, um, index finger.
+The hose was approximately four-feet long.

 Talk about an all-in-one tool!
 The Swiss Army knife has nothing on the colonoscope.

 The business end of the tube is a camera.
 A dial at the other end makes the camera move.
-The tool has the ability to irrigate the colon.
-It has a forceps, if you can believe it, and a snare or “noose” to clip and collect polyps.
+The tool has the ability to irrigate the colon, a forceps, and snare or “noose” to clip and collect polyps.
 The colonoscope also has a light to illuminate the darkest human organ.

 Clean bill of health